abhinavm21/E-commerce/README.md

 # E-Commerce

-- This is a e-commerce site for Faya assignment
+- This is an e-commerce site for Faya assignment
+- This is built using Django backend